antoanparashkevov/find-a-freelancer-angular/README.md

 # Find A Freelancer

 You can visit the project from here: https://findfreelancers.vercel.app.
-If you run the web application in development mode, run `ng serve` or just `ng s` you can visit the web application from here: http://localhost:4200
+If you want to start the web application in development mode, run `ng serve` or just `ng s` you can visit the web application from here: http://localhost:4200
 # Table of Contents
 - <a href="#about">About</a>
 - <a href="#features">Features</a>